 Do you ever feel like toys somehow multiply at night while you are sleeping?
 It seems I go to bed and wake up and there are more of them than the day before!
 How does that happen!?
 When it comes to kids, this is probably the one area that is the most difficult to keep clean and organized.
 Having three kids of my own, I know this is true!

-Believe it or not, it is possible to keep organize toys and keep them cleaned up and under control!!I actually have one secret tip to keeping on top of this task:
+Believe it or not, it is possible to organize toys and keep them cleaned up and under control!!I actually have one secret tip to staying on top of this task:

 Clean and organize toys once every 3 – 4 months to keep them under control.

 The manner in which you clean and organize is the same.
 However, if you do it a few times a year, it is a little simpler as they haven’t had as long of a time to get messy, lost and in disarray.
-I highly recommend you do this a few weeks before any event where more toys may enter you home such as birthdays and holidays.
+I highly recommend you do this a few weeks before those events where the kids will get new toys, such as birthdays and holidays.

-That is why organizing toys in October of each year makes perfect sense!
-You can clean them up before you get ready to shop for Christmas or Hannakah and know what your kids really need (or what your house has room for them to get).
+That is why organizing toys in October makes perfect sense!
+You can clean them up before you get ready to shop for Christmas or Hannakah and know what your kids need (or what your house has room for them to get).

 When I get ready to clean my kid’s toy areas, I make sure I walk in with all of my supplies in hand: